-- Melanoma is now the world’s fastest-growing cancer, claiming one life per hour.
+- Melanoma is now the world’s fastest-growing cancer, the incidence has doubled since 1982.

 - Melanoma is one of the most genetically complex cancers.